bplmaps/lmec-main-site/content/articles/new-layers-in-atlascope.md

 For nearly three years, Atlascope has boasted "101 atlas layers of Boston and its inner suburbs."
 While 101 is a great number, it represents only a fraction of the cities and towns that are represented in the Leventhal Center's vast [collection of urban atlases](https://collections.leventhalmap.org/search?per_page=100&q=urban+atlas).

-Today, we're excited to announce that we've added **five new atlas layers across three towns to Atlascope: Dover, Hull, and Lynn**.
-We view urban atlases not only as excellent resources for learning concrete facts about historical geography---possibly no other resource provides the same level of granularity---but also jumping-off points for telling new stories about the world around us.
+Today, we're excited to announce that we've added **five new atlas layers across three towns to Atlascope, extending coverage to Dover, Hull, and Lynn**.
+We view urban atlases not only as excellent resources for learning concrete facts about historical geography---possibly no other resource provides the same level of accessibility and granularity---but also as jumping-off points for telling new stories about the world around us.
 Here is a small selection of what the kinds of stories you can find in the latest Atlascope layers.

 #### Dover: The prefab capital of the Commonwealth